Neha/resume-cli/readme.md

 1. Lot of content is hardcoded.
 2. Need to refactor the logic of `response.js`.
-3. No direct options to select and query.

 ### :memo: To-Do

 1. To fix all the known issues.
 2. Add themes options for fonts.
 3. Publish as npm package.
+4. Need to update the content.
+5. Need to refactor the code-base and code.

 ### :hearts: Collabrations